vectorbite/VectorBiteDataPlatform/static/Documentation/VecDyn/VecDynCuratorGuide.md

 The **Taxonomic Information Table**  is a database table which is used to standardise all  taxonomic information uploaded into the database.
 It has been adapted from [The Catalogue of Life database](http://www.catalogueoflife.org), which is the most comprehensive and authoritative global index of species currently available.
 This enables  front-end search (querying) facilities to use internationally recognised naming conventions thus improving the usability of the web application.

-The **Geographic Database Table** is used to standardise all geographic information that is stored in the database.
-[The Global Administrative Unit Layers (GAUL) 2014 dataset](http://www.fao.org/geonetwork/srv/en/metadata.show?id=12691) is a spatial database that systematises global administrative regions with a unified coding system at country, first (e.g. departments) and second administrative levels (e.g. districts).
+The **Geographic Database Table** is used to standardize all geographic information that is stored in the database.
+[The Global Administrative Unit Layers (GAUL) 2014 dataset](http://www.fao.org/geonetwork/srv/en/metadata.show?id=12691) is a spatial database that systematizes global administrative regions with a unified coding system at country, first (e.g. departments) and second administrative levels (e.g. districts).
 Each Administrative unit is assigned a unique ID and is connected to a spatial polygon.
-Standardising  geographic information will allow users to query data spatially or by using a structured keyword search facility.
+Standardizing  geographic information will allow users to query data spatially or by using a structured keyword search facility.

-### Data Collection Template
+### Data collection models

- The latest [vecdyn data collection template](https://github.com/vectorbite/VectorBiteDataPlatform/blob/master/static/Documentation/VecDyn/Template%26Scripts/VecDyn_template.csv) is available here
+#### Publication Information Template

+Meta-data entered into this table should be entered into the VectorBiTE web app via the data submission forms.

 | Field Name            | Required Y/N | Data format | Details                                                      | Additional Notes                                             |        Db table         |
 | --------------------- | ------------ | ----------- | ------------------------------------------------------------ | ------------------------------------------------------------ | :---------------------: |